Visualizing Israeli airstrikes on Iran and retaliation in maps

 Following Israel’s initial attack, Iran launched a wave of retaliatory strikes, targeting multiple locations across Israel.
 CNN journalists on the ground heard explosions in Tel Aviv and Jerusalem, and video showed smoke rising from the two cities.

-Iran has fired 370 ballistic missiles and hundreds of drones at Israel over four days of conflict, the Israeli Prime Minister’s Office said Monday.
-The projectiles successfully struck 30 sites in Israel, it added.
+Iran has fired more than 400 ballistic missiles and hundreds of drones at Israel since last Friday, the Israeli Prime Minister’s Office said Wednesday.
+The projectiles struck 40 sites in Israel, it added.

 Although Iran maintains that its nuclear program is for peaceful energy purposes, Israel has long seen it as a threat.
 Israeli strikes have hit three of Iran’s nuclear facilities — Natanz, Isfahan and Fordow.
 Little damage appears visible in satellite imagery of Fordow.